 The traditional BI approach depends on BI and IT teams to aggregate, analyze, and visualize the business data and provide the needed KPIs, charts, and other visualizations to help business decisions.
 Since this process involves multiple teams, it takes longer to produce an output that the business users can use for strategic and tactical decisions.
+Modern enterprise business intelligence and embedded BI solutions address this gap.

 Traditional BI benefits from the in-depth analytics available to specialist teams.
-Embedded BI makes advanced analytics more accessible by integrating real-time reports and interactive dashboards directly into applications that users use every day.
+Embedded BI software makes advanced analytics more accessible by integrating real-time reports and interactive dashboards directly into applications that users use every day.

 What is Self-Service BI?

-Self-service BI tools allow users to analyze business data and present the results of that analysis without waiting for the organization's IT staff members.
+Self-service BI tools allow users to analyze business data and present the results of that analysis without waiting for the organization’s IT staff members.
 It helps optimize decision-making capabilities across that organization by reducing the time to get to the analysis.
+Meeting embedded BI requirements is essential for maximizing value from embedded BI solutions.

 Embedded BI integrates self-service BI tools into business applications to enhance user experience with techniques such as ad-hoc reporting, interactive dashboards, and data visualization.

 Embedded BI, along with self-service BI capabilities, allows users to customize their business applications further to suit their unique needs and drive tactical and strategic decisions for growth.
+These customizations are now powered by embedded business analytics and data-driven functionality.

 The embedded BI approach makes the BI reports and dashboards available to the users as part of the business application they use the most.
 Since they are part of the application, the application workflows determine the usage.
 The application behavior is seamless with the other business operations you would be doing as you use the application.
+This flexibility is one of the top embedded BI requirements for business success.

 Embedded Business Intelligence Dashboard B – Shipping KPIs